Pacific North Coast

 - marine transportation and shipping

-Due to its relative remoteness and intrinsic ecological and biological richness, it also provides important habitat for many marine animals including fish, marine mammals, invertebrates and birds.
+Due to its relative remoteness and intrinsic ecological and biological richness, the Pacific North Coast also provides important habitat for many marine animals including fish, marine mammals, invertebrates and birds.
 There are also a number of Ecologically and Biologically Significant Areas (EBSAs)Footnote 1 identified in the planning area.

 Governance

-We will coordinate marine spatial planning (MSP) in the Pacific North Coast planning area in partnership with First Nations governments and organizations, federal departments and agencies and provincial ministries.
-MSP is subject to existing and developing management agreements, plans, land claims and treaties and reconciliation agreements.
+We will coordinate marine spatial planning in the Pacific North Coast planning area in partnership with First Nations governments and organizations, federal departments and agencies and provincial ministries.
+Collaborative governance agreements will be established between Canada and its Indigenous partners, and will be amended as needed over time in order to enable expanded partnerships with First Nations as and when they are interested in entering such agreements.
+Marine spatial planning is subject to existing and developing management agreements, plans, land claims and treaties and reconciliation agreements.
 Important stakeholders include the marine industry sectors and their representatives, non-governmental organizations and several multi-sector groups and committees.
 By working together, we:

 - enable better coordination